communityds/deputy-api-wrapper/CONTRIBUTING.md

     * Changes have been covered via a unit test.
     * Changes comply with the PSR2 Coding Standard.
     * Documentation has been written or updated explaining the change.
+    * Each commit should reflect a working version (i.e. no work-in-progress commits).
 5. Submit a Pull Request to the `develop` branch.

 ## Review process

-CDS will review Pull Requests and Issues monthly.
+CDS will review Issues and Pull Requests monthly.

-The repository uses a GitFlow model to manage the release process.
+The repository uses a [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model to manage the release process.

-Approved Pull Requests will have their commits squashed during merging in to `master`.
+Approved Pull Requests will have their commits merged in to the `develop` branch.
+Once the `develop` branch is considered stable, CDS will manage the release process.
 CDS will update [CHANGELOG.md](CHANGELOG.md) with each official release and attribute the author.
-Once the `develop` branch is considered stable, CDS will manage the release process.

 ## Code of Conduct